sktime/sktime/docs/source/installation.rst

 There are three different installation types:
 * Installing sktime releases
 * Installing the latest sktime development version
-* For sktime developers: Developer setup
+* For developers of sktime and 3rd party extensions: Developer setup

 Each of these three setups are explained below.